levansarishvili/coffee-house/README.md

 ## ☕ Project Overview

 Coffee-House is an e-commerce website for a coffee shop where users can browse products, view product details, and explore featured items on a slider.
+Users can also add items to the cart, sign in, and register.
 The project is built with TypeScript, Vite, and vanilla JS/TS.

 ## 📝 Notes for Reviewers